ECG Gets Acting MD After Samuel Dubik Mahama Resignation, David Asamoah Takes Over

 Mahama cited personal reasons for his resignation in a letter to the board of the company.

-ECG and the Ghana Grid Company LTD (GRIDCo) have blamed recent power challenges on technical challenges at the Ghana National Gas Company’s Gas Processing Plant in Atuabo.
+ECG and the Ghana Grid Company Ltd (GRIDCo) have blamed recent power challenges on technical issues at the Ghana National Gas Company’s Atuabo Gas Processing Plant.

 In a statement, GRIDCo and ECG apologised to Ghanaians for the lapses in power supply and gave assurances that engineers were working to resolve the issue.